-This scenario is a reality for so many homeowners in Florida with homes built before 1975, and the culprit behind it all is cast iron pipe plumbing systems that are prematurely failing due to corrosion.
+This scenario is a reality for so many homeowners in the US with homes built before 1975, and the culprit behind it all is cast iron pipe plumbing systems that are prematurely failing due to corrosion.

 Worse yet, insurance companies are making it difficult for homeowners dealing with bad cast iron pipes to get the compensation they need to replace the pipes and repair the damage done to their property.
 Insurance companies are wrongfully denying or underpaying claims, blaming the damage caused by the cast iron pipes on common “wear and tear.”

 That isn’t right.
 That’s why our attorneys at Morgan & Morgan are helping homeowners fight back against insurance companies acting in bad faith and get the compensation they need.
 If you suspect your home may have failing cast iron pipes, contact us today by filling out our free no-risk case review.